 Modern Slavery and Human Trafficking Statement

 RWS Holdings plc and its subsidiaries (“RWS”) are committed to understanding modern slavery risks and ensuring that our businesses and supply chain are free from modern slavery and human trafficking.
-This statement (made pursuant to section 54 of the Modern Slavery Act 2015 (the “Act”)) sets out the steps that RWS has taken during the financial year ended 30 September 2023 and will continue to take to meet this commitment.
-We review this statement annually.
+This statement (made pursuant to section 54 of the Modern Slavery Act 2015 (the “Act”)) sets out the steps that RWS has taken during the financial year ended 30 September 2025 (“FY25”) and will continue to take to meet this commitment.
+We review this statement annually and this statement was approved by the Board on 4 November 2025.

 Business and organizational structure